karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > should it not be
 > moved to section 2?

-Accepted.
-To be implemented.
-We have moved some of the descriptions to section 2.
+We have moved the descriptions of the relative velocity data from the first paragraph of section 3.1.1 to section 2.

 Section 3
 =========